clicon/clixon/README.md

 # Clixon

-Clixon is an automatic configuration manager where you generate interactive CLI, NETCONF, RESTCONF and embedded databases with transaction support from a YANG specification.
+Clixon is a YANG-based configuration manager, with interactive CLI, NETCONF and RESTCONF interfaces, an embedded database and transaction support.

   * [Background](#background)
   * [Frequently asked questions](doc/FAQ.md)